easybest/mybatis-beetl-scripting/README.md

-## Contributing to Spring Data MyBatis
+## Contributing to MyBatis Beetl Scripting

 Here are some ways for you to get involved in the community: